easter-mips/dual-issue-cache/README.md

-# dual-issue-icache
+# Dual Issue I-Cache
- A dual-issue MISP instruction cache written in Clash.
+ A dual-issue MIPS I-cache written in Clash.